PRBonn/PIN_SLAM/README.md

 python pin_slam_ros.py ./config/lidar_slam/run_ros_general.yaml /os_cloud_node/points time
 ```

-After playing the ROS bag or launch the sensor you can then visualize the results in Rviz by:
+After playing the ROS bag or launching the sensor you can then visualize the results in Rviz by:

 ```
 rviz -d ./config/pin_slam_ros.rviz